- It’s here! New definitions for codes 99202–99215

 - Code 99201 is deleted.

 - Clinicians may use either total practitioner time on the date of service or medical decision making to select a code.

-- There will be no required level of history or exam for visits 99202—99215.
+- There isn’t a required level of history or exam for visits 99202—99215.
 The level of history and exam is described as “medically appropriate” and is determined by the clinician.

 “Office or other outpatient services include a medically appropriate history and/or physical examination, when performed.
 The nature and extent of the history and/or physical examination is determined by the treating physician or other qualified health care professional reporting the service.
 The care team may collect information and the patient or caregiver may supply information directly (eg, by portal or questionnaire) that is reviewed by the reporting physician or other qualified health care professional.
 The extent of history and physical examination is not an element in selection of office or other outpatient services.”

-- Time will be defined as total time spent, including non-face-to-face work done on that day, and will no longer require the service to be dominated by counseling.
+- Time is defined as total time spent, including non-face-to-face work done on that day, and no longer requires the service to be dominated by counseling.

 - Visits have a range for time, e.g., 99213 will be 20-29 minutes, 99214 will be 30-39 minutes

-- There will be new definitions within MDM.
+- There are be new definitions within MDM.

-- The MDM calculation will be similar, but not identical, to the current MDM calculation.
+- The MDM calculation is similar, but not identical, to the current MDM calculation.

 - CPT® is providing numerous definitions to clarify terms in the current guidelines, such as “chronic illness with exacerbation, progression or side effects of treatment,” and “drug therapy requiring intensive monitoring for toxicity.”
 When looking at the single page chart for MDM, reference the definitions in your 2021 CPT book.

 All other E/M services that are defined by the three key components will continue to use the 1995 and/or 1997 Documentation Guidelines, not just in 2020, but in 2021.
-The AMA is continuing to work on changes to other codes, but don’t expect them before 2023.
+The AMA is continuing to work on changes to other codes, and expects new definitions for them in 2023.

 Members, you can read three in-depth articles about the 2021 changes.